hipe-eval/HIPE-2026/_pages/about.md

 permalink: about
 ---

-### HIPE-2026: Evaluating Accurate and Efficient Person–Place Relation Extraction
+### HIPE-2026: Evaluating Accurate and Efficient Person-Place Relation Extraction

 Following the successful evaluation labs in 2020 and 2022 on named entity processing, the third edition of the HIPE shared task will focus on **Person-Place Relation Mining in Historical Documents**.